 Look on your doorstep:

 When looking for a potential Enterprise project idea I would always recommend starting close to home.
 Your students may not be very knowledgeable about Global issues or events, but they will usually have a very good knowledge of the issues affecting their own school or local community – particularly the streets they walk through on their daily commute to school.
-Ask students to identify the problems that they see if the local area and ask them to consider innovative ways in which this issue could be addressed.
+Ask the students to identify the problems that they see in the local area and ask them to consider innovative ways in which this issue could be addressed.

 Asking students to devise a project which would improve the school or their local community can be one of the easiest enterprise activities to implement and you may even find that you can put several of your student’s ideas into action which will add to the sense of achievement for those students.
 Local councils and the police often have a community team who may be able to support the school in making the project come to fruition, and who knows?
 One student’s enterprising idea could end up having a positive impact on thousands of local people!